-In Clarke v Catholic Education Office578 the primary judge had found that the 'model of learning support' put forward by a school as part of the terms and conditions upon which an offer of admission was made to a deaf student indirectly discriminated against the student on the ground of his disability (see 5.2.3(b) above).
-Before the Full Federal Court,579 the appellant challenged this finding, arguing that its acts were reasonably intended to afford the student, as a person with a particular disability, access to services to meet his special needs in relation to education.
-The Court viewed this submission as seeking to rely on s 45(b).580
+Former s 45 was examined in Clarke v Catholic Education Office.
+599 The primary judge had found that the 'model of learning support' put forward by a school as part of the terms and conditions upon which an offer of admission was made to a deaf student indirectly discriminated against the student on the ground of his disability (see 5.2.3(c) above).
+Before the Full Federal Court.
+600 the appellant challenged this finding, arguing that its acts were reasonably intended to afford the student, as a person with a particular disability, access to services to meet his special needs in relation to education.
+The Court viewed this submission as seeking to rely on former s 45(b).
+601